 (note - these are general tips, we have more specific tips (where applicable) for each jump rope brand from Section 2 onwards.
 Especially useful is section 2 on RX Smart Gear which has some more specific tips)

-To help any jump rope last longer, we recommend the following:
+Rope cords are not indestructible and so to help any jump rope last longer, we recommend the following:

 - drape your rope over hooks (such as coat hooks, etc) - This is a great way to help your rope keep shape and helps a bit to remove or reduce kinks that may develop in the cable.
 This is also a good option if you don't have cable ties/jump rope bag.
 Note, it is preferable to hang by the handles if you are an RX user.